Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Numerical Results and Discussion

 \subsection{Simulation Results}

-In Fig.~\ref{fig:fig3}, Conv-mMIMO is considered when using either MR or MMSE receive combining, where the latter can be computed without a need for any approximation \cite{massivemimobook} different from the AMMSE combining that we have proposed for the RIS-mMIMO system.
-For the RIS-mMIMO, the MR, RZF, and AMMSE combining schemes are considered with the proposed channel estimation for the short-term RIS configuration with single training stage (the first scheme in Fig.~\ref{fig:channel_estimation_schemes}) and the most advanced phase-shift selection scheme in \eqref{eq:phase-shift1}.
-For Conv-mMIMO, the SEs with RZF are not included in the figure since the corresponding plot almost overlaps with that of MMSE combining.
-There is always an LOS path for the channel between any RIS and UE.
+In Fig.~\ref{fig:fig3}, Conv-mMIMO and RIS-mMIMO are considered when using either MR or RZF receive combining.
+For the RIS-mMIMO, the proposed channel estimation for the short-term RIS configuration (the first scheme in Fig.~\ref{fig:channel_estimation_schemes}) and the most advanced phase-shift selection scheme in \eqref{eq:phase-shift1} are considered.
 For all the channels, the LOS path is the only specular component once an LOS exists.
 For MR combining, RIS-mMIMO starts from a higher SE in the lower tail of the CDF curve than with Conv-mMIMO, which indicates that the RISs effectively improves the SNRs and this benefits the most unfortunate UEs.
+To quantify this, the 95\%-likely SE (the point where the CDF is 0.05) can be observed and it is approximately 1.8 times greater with RIS-mMIMO.
 However, this comes with a significant SE reduction for other UEs.
 The reason is that the RIS creates strong additional channel components compared to the non-RIS case.
 This results in extra co-user interference and the MR combining scheme is not designed to manage that.
-However, RIS-mMIMO provides a significant SE improvement for all UEs when either RZF or AMMSE combining is used to suppress interference.
-The median SE (the point where the CDF is 0.5) provided by RIS-mMIMO with RZF combining is 1.4 times larger compared to Conv-mMIMO with MMSE combining with an additional improvement when using AMMSE combining (which utilizes the estimation error statistics).
-Moreover, the 90\%-likely SE (the point where the CDF is 0.1) is approximately 4 times greater with RIS-mMIMO.
+However, RIS-mMIMO provides a significant SE improvement for all UEs when RZF combining is used to suppress interference.
+The median SE (the point where the CDF is 0.5) provided by RIS-mMIMO is 1.7 times larger compared to Conv-mMIMO with RZF combining.
+Moreover, the 90\%-likely SE (the point where the CDF is 0.1) is approximately 3.7 times greater with RIS-mMIMO.
 The lower tails of the CDF curves are of great importance since low-rate UEs need to be active more often than high-rate UEs, when using the same service.